 It always helps to have a plan.
 You know how easy it can be to slip and it can often seem to come out of nowhere.
 You now know that your cravings have a powerful influence on you and that sometimes, you can’t just wing it.
 Having an action plan at all times can help you identify your triggers and know ahead of time which strategies and behaviors you will use in different situations.

-When you recognize the signs, or feel yourself starting to slip, make it a point to get help right away.
+When you recognize the signs or feel yourself starting to slip, make it a point to get help right away.
 The situation won’t go away on its own.
 You need to be proactive.
 Asking for support from your family and friends or your recovery support team can help you from having another slip or relapse in the future.
+Contact us here for help.